MightyPork/sbmp/README.md

 ## Library

-An example implementation of SBMP is in the [library](library/) folder.
+A reference implementation of SBMP is in the [library](library/) folder.

+The library works on AVR (ATmega328p) and should also work on STM32 or any other microcontroller.
+Naturally it works also on desktop, if you build it with GCC.